0. Intro / はじめに

 will run the risk of non-profitability and lack of funds.
 If such a

-weakeness were not to be overcome in the future, state investments
+weakness were not to be overcome in the future, state investments

 would not bring back the required results, but still cause a